PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 Documentation: How-to use `Sphinx-Needs NeedTable`_.

-.. needtable:: List of software requirements
+.. needtable : : List of software requirements
    :types: sw_req
    :style: table
    :columns: id;title;docname as "document";lineno as "line no"